Contact Center Fundamentals

 • Goals and learning objectives for the Contact Center Fundamentals course

-Chapter 1 - Contact Center Mission, Models and Contributions
+Chapter 1 - Contact Center Mission and Business Models

 • Attributes of a contact center